alexphanna/workouts/README.md

 ## Features
 - [ ] Workout persistence using SwiftData
-    - [x] Adding and deleting workouts, exercises, and sets
+    - [x] Adding workouts, exercises, and sets
+    - [X] Deleting workouts and sets
+    - [ ] Deleting exercises
     - [ ] Moving exercises and sets
     - [ ] Copying and pasting workouts, exercises, and sets
     - [ ] Renaming workouts and exercises